nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `clear`

-This is to quickly clear all entries (Clients, Tasks, SalesOrder) from SalesNote.
+This is to quickly clear all entries (Clients, Tasks, Order) from SalesNote.
 Useful for a new user who wants to remove all the example data.

 [return to top](#table-of-contents)